 Power Assistance Levels

-There are 3 levels of power assistance available to you which offer a set amount of torque per level.
+There are 3 levels of power assistance for you to choose from.
+Each offering a set amount of torque per level.
 However, within the settings menu, you can also open up a further option which allows you to ‘map’ the amount of assistance offered by each level using a simple graph adjustment (see image below).

-One of the key functions of the app is fault diagnosis.
-This is why we think the app is such an essential tool for any Ribble ebike owner.
-Should an error occur with the system the app will display an error code.
-Simply contact us, quote the code and we can check to see what this refers to and how we can make resolve the issue.
-Should it be necessary, we can also contact Ebikemotion who can log into the bike and remotely assist with resolving the issue.
+One of the key functions of the ebikemotion app for e-bikes is fault diagnosis.
+This is another reason why we think this companion app is such an essential tool for any Ribble e-bike owner.
+Should an error occur with the system, the app will display an error code.
+Simply contact us, quote the code, and we can check to see what this refers to and how we can resolve the issue.
+Should it be necessary, we can also contact Ebikemotion who can remotely log into the bike and assist with resolving the issue.

 Heart Rate Functionality